Kayla FourieView biography

 How would you describe the firm’s culture?

 The firm is non-hierarchical and adopts an open-door policy.
 It is also very collaborative, whether that is within teams, across departments or amongst our various offices.
 Most of our clients are international, and so their deals and dilemmas are multijurisdictional and require input from many departments.
-This means that people get to know their colleagues very well at Ropes & Gray, which is particularly great when you are a junior associate or trainee and need to reach out with specific queries.
+This means that people get to know their colleagues very well at Ropes & Gray, which is particularly great when you are a junior associate and need to reach out with specific queries.

 What tips would you give a potential applicant?